petk/php-build-system/docs/autotools.md

 A common way to check for function is using the `AC_CHECK_FUNC` or `AC_CHECK_FUNCS` macros.
 These check if the linker sees the function in the usual libraries (libc and the ones appended to the `LIBS` variable).
-However, many times, functions also have their belonging headers, so it makes sence to check for both using this:
+However, many times, functions also have their belonging headers, so it makes sense to check for both using this:

 ```m4